The Problem

 - APIs and workflows use either standard or documented formats to support interoperability.
 Some examples:

 - Metrics workflows provided by the communities must be written in Nextflow.
 The steps must depend on docker images, which should be public and distributable.
 Their docker recipes and build process should be public.
 When the docker images are not distributable, the docker recipes must be public.
-All the metrics workflows from the different communities have to support the very same minimal named parameters, and produce their main outputs listing the metrics assigned to the assessed participants, following a minimal dataset data model (model and sample).
+All the metrics workflows from the different communities have to support the very same minimal named parameters, and produce their main outputs listing the metrics assigned to the assessed participants, following a minimal dataset data model.
+An example of a dataset following the model here.

 - REST API both returns and accepts documents following the OEB benchmarking data model, described in JSON Schema with several relational extensions (link to the 1.0 model, examples of 1.0 model and graphical representation of the 1.0 model).